Let me tell you a store on how we came about doing our very first via ferrata, in Telluride of all places.

 ‘Telluride’, a city in Colorado’s Southwest corner caught my eye.
 I knew I’d heard of this place before.

-I swiped through my iPhone’s photo album and found a picture I took of a magazine spread a few weeks ago.
+I swiped through the photos on my phone and found a picture I took of a magazine spread a few weeks ago.
 It was a striking photo of a person traversing a cliff wall using a set of iron rungs.
 Yellow aspen trees and a waterfall formed the background.
 It was a striking image.

 The location?
 Telluride, Colorado.

 Italian for ‘Iron Road’, Via Ferratas is a way of scaling a mountain side using cables, iron steps, and other aid devices.
-Mostly popular in the Alps, I wasn’t aware that its existence here in the US.
+Mostly popular in the Alps, I wasn’t aware that there are via ferratas here in the US.
 Not until I saw the picture.

 I’d always been curious about this particular way of climbing a mountain.
 I remember taking the photo, taking note of the spectacular setting and filing it under my mental list of ‘Things to do soon’.